jeabraham/hubitat-ac-solar-setback/README.md

 After installing by either method, proceed to **Apps → Add User App → Solar-Driven AC Setback**, configure, and click **Save**.

+Please watch your logs, especially in the first days of excess solar, to ensure the app is behaving appropriately and that your settings are effective.

 ## Configuration

 ### Required Devices